jacky-xbb/go-shortme/README.md

 # go-shortme

-> A URL shortener service encodes URL in base62 and store them in Redis.
+> A URL shortener service encodes URLs in base62 and store them in Redis.
 It has 3 features: shorten, info of shortened URL and redirect.

 ## API Endpoints